vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 __Report a scam image__

 - The welcome page covers all the whole page and catch the eyes as it is a bitcoin in the dirt.
-The dirt represent the though feeling of loosing money and being caught in a scam.
+The dirt represents the though feeling of losing money and being caught in a scam.

 ![Report scam welcome](assets/images/report-scam-welcome.png)

 __Report a scam form__

-- The form has four entries: First name, Last name, Scam Description and platform which the scam has happened.
+- The form has four entries: First name, Last name, Scam Description, and platform which the scam has happened.

 - The reports are put in the database.
-In a futur update of the website, the scams will be shown on the website and an easy search option will be featured for anybody to check if they are going to the same scam that someone else has reported.
+In a future update of the website, the scams will be shown on the website and an easy search option will be featured for anybody to check if they are going to the same scam that someone else has reported.

 ![Form Scam](assets/images/form-scam.png)

 ### Features left to implement

-- The database of the scams shown dirrectly on the website.
+- The database of the scams shown directly on the website.

 - A search feature to find a scam from the database.